scc416/scheduler/README.md

 </pre>

 ### 📂.circleci
-Configuration file for CircleCI to manage continuous integration process.
+Contains the configuration file for CircleCI to manage continuous integration process.

 ### 📂cypress
-Contains the fixture and integration tests for Cypress.
+Contains the fixture and integration tests for [Cypress](https://www.cypress.io/).

 ### 📂 docs
 Store images that are displayed in this README document.
 These images are not included on the diagram above.